OpenSlides/openslides-autoupdate-service/README.md

 user/1/name="foo" user/2/name="bar"
 ```

-If the value is skipede, the current time is used as value.
+If the value is skipped, the current time is used as value.
 If you give a value, it has to be valid json without any spaces.

-All clients that listen for the keys get an update in the same form then the initial form.
+All clients that listen for the keys get an update for that key.

 ### With datastore-service